It has only been possible to live stream from a webcam for a few years now and there are still many glitched that can hamper the streams.

-The capability and quality of the camera stream depends on:
+The capability and quality of the camera stream depend on:

 - Internal camera operations and programming

-- Connection of the camera to an internet router - some f this cameras must wirelessly transmit the video stream for a mile before it is received and connected to the internet router.
+- The connection of the camera to an internet router - some of the camera must wirelessly transmit the video stream for a mile before it is received and connected to the internet router.

 - Internet connection to the router must have available bandwidth and not be bogged down.

 - Once the streaming service starts the stream going, other things come into play on your end.

 - You must have fast enough internet speed to play the video.